joeyjojo/blog-site/content/blog/YYYY-MM-DD_a_metaphor_for_software_development/index.md

 description: "On 'Why software development is like running a restaurant' and 'What metaphor do you use to usefully describe the act of software development?'"
 published: false
 ---
-In my twitter feed recently, I have noticed a spate of analogies, metaphors and similes to describe software development (eg. https://twitter.com/jessitron/status/1165787547764551680) and so I wanted to share the metaphor I have been using for the past few years.
+In my twitter feed recently, I have noticed a spate of analogies, metaphors and similes to describe software development (eg. https://twitter.com/jessitron/status/1165787547764551680) and so I wanted to share the analogy I have been using for the past few years.
 Most of the analogies I have seen have focused on allowing for the distinct difference between building a "traditional factory made manufactured product" and the concept of "constant product development" within software delivery, where you are constantly discovering and adapting "the product" to user need.

 The analogy I use the most to compare to software development is that of "running a restaurant".